githubrobbi/OpenVPN-config-converter-OpenWRT/README.md

-#  OpenVPN configuration file CONVERTER for OpenwWRT
+#  OpenVPN configuration file CONVERTER for OpenWRT

  This will CONVERT your ".OVPN" configuration files from "<vpn config file>.ovpn" to something, which OpenWRT can work with.
 You can select (within this code) to create single CONF files for each of the OVPN files. (deafult is ONE BIG config file)